 When new versions of OpenShift Container Platform are released, you can upgrade your existing cluster to apply the latest enhancements and bug fixes.
 This includes upgrading from previous minor versions, such as release 3.2 to 3.3, and applying asynchronous errata updates within a minor version (3.3.z releases).
 See the OpenShift Container Platform 3.4 Release Notes to review the latest changes.

 Due to the core architectural changes between the major versions, OpenShift Enterprise 2 environments cannot be upgraded to OpenShift Container Platform 3 and require a fresh installation.

-Unless noted otherwise, node and masters within a major version are forward and backward compatible, so upgrading your cluster should go smoothly.
+Unless noted otherwise, node and masters within a major version are forward and backward compatible across one minor version, so upgrading your cluster should go smoothly.
 However, you should not run mismatched versions longer than necessary to upgrade the entire cluster.

 There are two methods for performing OpenShift Container Platform cluster upgrades.
 You can either do in-place upgrades (automated or manual), or upgrade using a blue-green deployment method.